CyVerse-learning-materials/DOI_request_quickstart/docs/doi_faq.md

 that you include the metadata records and other help documents in your publication package within a folder labeled as "metadata" so it is easily identifiable for other users.
-Consider taking advantage of the DE\'s bulk metadata application feature for adding file level metadata, especially for large datasets.
+Consider taking advantage of the 's bulk metadata application feature for adding file level metadata, especially for large datasets.

 ------------------------------------------------------------------------